saininav/meta-zephyr/README.txt

 permission errors or the flashing process seem to hang, follow those instructions: https://github.com/pyocd/pyOCD/tree/master/udev

+By default, pyocd tries to flash all the attached probes.
+This behaviour can be customised by defining the PYOCD_FLASH_IDS variable as a space-separated list of IDs.
+Once that is set, the tool will only try to program these IDs.
+You can query for the IDs by running `pyocd list` on your host while having the probes attached.
+Besides setting this variable through the build's configuration or metadata, you can also inject its value from command line with something like:

+    $ PYOCD_FLASH_IDS='<ID1> <ID2> <ID3>' BB_ENV_EXTRAWHITE="$BB_ENV_EXTRAWHITE PYOCD_FLASH_IDS" bitbake <TARGET> -c flash_usb

 Building and Running Zephyr Tests
 =================================
 Presently only toolchains for ARM, x86, IAMCU and Nios2 are supported.